Set up Confluence Cloud

 Learn more about JSM access to Confluence.

-By enabling anonymous access on your Confluence site, any space admin will be able to make their space accessible by anonymous users (aka, anyone on the internet).
+By enabling anonymous access on your Confluence instance, any space admin will be able to make their space accessible by anonymous users (aka, anyone on the internet).
 “Anonymous" users are anyone who hasn’t logged into their account, whether they have an account or not.

 To enable anonymous access, go to the Anonymous access tab, click Edit, and check Use Confluence.
 (Don’t forget to save changes.)